BrandonS8/Resume-Filler/README.md

 - JSON Import / Export (for additional backup option and useful for devs, even though it saves to google not locally)
 - Cover letter with automatic variables (i.e. company name)
 - Auto resume importer (have I become the very thing I sought to destroy?)
+- Make code more scalable, probably going to switch to generating all the fields in JS to save a lot of coding
+- Finish the fields of course, going with accordion style for repeated things like experiences